EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

 ## Network

 - Separate network for VM / management of VM and cluster / mirroring / iSCSI / Live Migration.
-- One server is needed outside a WSFC cluster for ECX witness and WSFC quorum disk.
+- One server is needed outside of a WSFC cluster for ECX witness and a WSFC quorum disk.
 Ideally this server should also be clustered, but currently this document describes a configuration with two WSFC servers and one quorum disk.

 	![Network](Network-WSFC.PNG)